denisecase/datafun-central/content/other/about.md

 ---

-We hope you enjoy this centralized information for data fundamentals and getting started with professional development.
+We hope you enjoy this centralized information for data fundamentals and getting started with professional data analytics.

 These powerful, user-friendly, industry-standard languages, tools, and techniques form core foundations of a productive environment.